Empty state UI design: turn blank screens into next steps

 • A short explainer of what this screen does

-• A single strong CTA to create or import something
+• A single strong CTA to create or import something, ideally framed as a clear first step

 Example: Notion shows an encouraging “Let’s create your first page!” with a big + button when you open a new workspace.